ilnazv/wix-style-react/MIGRATION.md

 ## \<Avatar/>

 Props:
-- `color` - Deprecated old values: 'blue', 'green', 'grey', 'red', 'orange'. the new values are now A1 to A6.
+- `color` - Deprecated old values: 'blue', 'green', 'grey', 'red', 'orange'. the new values are now A1 to A6.<br/>
+  There is no specific mapping between old values to new, contact your UX designer if needed.

 <details>
   <summary>Using new <code>color</code> prop values example:</summary>